nezaj/web-bitelog/src/data/notes.md

+### 12/13/2021

+Weight: Only had one weigh-in so not much to say.
+But my weight has definitely crept up on me these 8 weeks.
+Time to turn the trend around

+Nutrition: Was visiting family last week.
+Tried to be good for a day, but then let go for the following days.
+By the end of my visit I was motivated to fix the trend

+Exercise: I didn’t log everything while I was visiting family but I went on walks and/or runs everyday.
+Overall though less movement than usual because no access to Jiu-Jitsu / Judo.
+Although I realize in the future can bring my Jiu-Jitsu gi with me when visiting family

+Energy: Energy was impacted due to poor diet.
+Felt sluggish due to the excess carbs and fats

+Sleep: Lots of sleep which was nice, needed the recovery since my body was feeling beat up

+Stress: I relaxed a lot with my family so low stress.

+Overall: I think this week took me to the limit in terms of excess.
+I’m ready for a change

+Goals:

+* No binges this week
+* Daily movement for at least 60 minutes each day

+### 12/06/2021
+Weight: It’s tough to see it go up

+Nutrition: Definitely gave in to late night eating again.
+Made me sloppy on logging too.
+Did fasts to offset, but very disordered

+Exercise: Was still able to get movement in most days which helped keep me sane

+Energy: After the days of overeating at night my energy is bad in the mornings.
+Need to correct the eating to fix the energy

+Sleep: I think I’ve been oversleeping.
+I be been using the curtain in my bedroom but it seems to be too effective at blocking the light.
+Will switch back to stop using it

+Stress: Pretty low !

+Overall: Not a great week diet wise.
+Really want to reverse course as my weight has drifted up far beyond what so wanted.
+Weight of 150 is appearing more often which is way above my goal

+Goals: This week will be visiting family so it’s going to be unclear how clean I can eat.
+On the plus side there should be much less junk eating at night.
+Will try to get walks and runs in while at my parents

+### 11/29/2021

+Weight: I skipped most weigh-ins this week because I decided to take a “break” from Wednesday onwards

+Nutrition: I was on a break, but definitely overdid it.
+Useful to reflect on for where my current habits are

+Exercise: Lots of exercise even though I didn’t log

+Energy: Good energy!
+But in the mornings I felt sluggish due to excess calories from night before

+Sleep: Slept a ton!
+I close the curtains in my room now and it makes a serious difference!

+Stress: Low stress!
+Taking a break and enjoying the thanksgiving holiday was nice

+Overall: Wasn’t my best week, but I learned some stuff for me.
+Feeling refreshed

+Goals:

+* Get back to logging, get back to target!
+* Judo 2x
+* BJJ 3x
+* Lift 2x

+### 11/22/2021

+Weight: Weight continues to drift up.
+Last few weeks I wasn’t worried about it but now that’s been 4x weeks in a row I’m taking note.
+I gave in to late night snacking and that definitely caused the scale to be higher

+Nutrition: This week was off due to the following:
+* Overdid it on the low calorie snacks
+* Binged on the weekend with cookies and ice cream (did not log on the weekend either)

+Exercise: Tons of BJJ and Judo which was awesome but taxing on the body.
+No lifting though which was a bummer

+Energy: Overall it was neutral / lower maybe due to physical stress

+Sleep: Great sleep

+Stress: Stressed at beginning of week due to work.
+Stressed at end of week due to BJJ fatigue

+Overall: Not my best week, late night snacking and weekend binge was no good

+Goals:
+* Curb late night snacking
+* Reset my mindset for nutrition / avoid binge
+* Won’t set any fitness this week.
+I’ve been wanting to lift more but finding it difficult to motivate myself.
+BJJ/Judo/Stairmaster feel way more appealing.
+Will just let myself feel out if I want to lift

 ### 11/15/2021

 Weight: Weight still seems bound between 145-149 which is higher than I want, but I’m feeling good about it.
 I feel like my habits are getting better, I’m fitting in movement almost every day, and not bingeing so I think the weight will come down eventually.